SLASCONE/SLASCONE-demo-wpf-nuget/README.md

 * closing the session cleanly
 * handling transient failures during session opening without unnecessarily disrupting the user

-### Named User Licensing

-The sample also demonstrates a [named-user licensing](https://support.slascone.com/hc/en-us/articles/360017647817) scenario.
-The current implementation uses Azure AD B2C for authentication, but the same licensing principle can be adapted to other identity providers as well.

-This is particularly useful for desktop software that needs to combine device-related licensing with user identity.

 ### Offline Usage and Freeride